Cast Iron Pizza

 Collage showing the pizza sauce getting added and then the toppings

-Tips for making cast iron pizza
+Tips for making the best cast iron pizza

 2. Don’t use flour when shaping the dough or in the bottom of the skillet.
-The olive oil will allow the dough to become pliable to work with and it won’t stick to the pan.
+The olive oil will allow the dough to become pliable to work with, and it won’t stick to the pan.

 3. Pre-cook the dough in the skillet before adding the sauce and toppings.
 This allows the top of the dough to get firm and cooked so it doesn’t turn into a soggy situation when you add the sauce and toppings.
 Alternatively, you can heat the pan in the oven or on the stovetop.